kubernetes/website/docs/concepts/workloads/controllers/replicationcontroller.md

 title: Replication Controller
 ---

-* TOC
-{:toc}

-## What is a ReplicationController?
+{% capture overview %}

+NOTE: A [`Deployment`](/docs/concepts/workloads/controllers/deployment/) that configures a [`ReplicaSet`](/docs/concepts/workloads/controllers/replicaset/) is now the recommended way to set up replication.

-A _ReplicationController_ ensures that a specified number of pod "replicas" are running at any one time.
-In other words, a ReplicationController makes sure that a pod or homogeneous set of pods are always up and available.
+A _ReplicationController_ ensures that a specified number of pod replicas are running at any one time.
+In other words, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available.

+{% endcapture %}

+{% capture body %}

+## How a ReplicationController Works

-If there are too many pods, it will kill some.
-If there are too few, the ReplicationController will start more.
-Unlike manually created pods, the pods maintained by a ReplicationController are automatically replaced if they fail, get deleted, or are terminated.
+If there are too many pods, the ReplicationController terminates the extra pods.
+If there are too few, the ReplicationController starts more pods.
+Unlike manually created pods, the pods maintained by a ReplicationController are automatically replaced if they fail, are deleted, or are terminated.
-For example, your pods get re-created on a node after disruptive maintenance such as a kernel upgrade.
+For example, your pods are re-created on a node after disruptive maintenance such as a kernel upgrade.
-For this reason, we recommend that you use a ReplicationController even if your application requires only a single pod.
-You can think of a ReplicationController as something similar to a process supervisor, but rather than individual processes on a single node, the ReplicationController supervises multiple pods across multiple nodes.
+For this reason, you should use a ReplicationController even if your application requires only a single pod.
+A ReplicationController is similar to a process supervisor, but instead of supervising individual processes on a single node, the ReplicationController supervises multiple pods across multiple nodes.

 ReplicationController is often abbreviated to "rc" or "rcs" in discussion, and as a shortcut in kubectl commands.

-A simple case is to create 1 ReplicationController object in order to reliably run one instance of a Pod indefinitely.
+A simple case is to create one ReplicationController object to reliably run one instance of a Pod indefinitely.
 A more complex use case is to run several identical replicas of a replicated service, such as web servers.

 ## Running an example ReplicationController

-Here is an example ReplicationController config.
-It runs 3 copies of the nginx web server.
+This example ReplicationController config runs three copies of the nginx web server.

 {% include code.html language="yaml" file="replication.yaml" ghlink="/docs/concepts/workloads/controllers/replication.yaml" %}